BergQuester/v8tr.github.io/_posts/2018-10-14-sticky-grid-collection-view.md

 ### Adding Sticky Rows and Columns to Collection View

-Firstly, we add two new properties reflecting the number of sticky rows and columns to our collection view layout.
+First, we add two new properties with the number of sticky rows and columns to our collection view layout.

 {% highlight swift linenos %}